Kgithub7/Portfolio/README.md

 -   `style.css` — The primary stylesheet for the website's design.
 -   `script.js` — The main JavaScript file that handles all the site's functionality.
 -   `assets/` — A directory for all images, icons, and other static assets.

-## Getting started

-1. Clone the repository.
-2. Open the `index.html` file in your web browser to view the site locally.

 ## License